R2Northstar/ModdingDocs/docs/source/squirrel/functions.rst

 Functions in squirrel are first defined by stating the **output** followed by the keyword **function**.
 For example, if you wanted to define a function that returns TRUE or FALSE you would type:

-It is not possible to override a function with different parameters or return types.
-Every function needs a unique name from every function in the same script and every global function or variable.

 .. code-block:: javascript

   bool function ReturnTrueOrFalse()
   {
-    return bool( RandomInt( 2 ) )
+    return bool( RandomInt( 2 ) ) // generate a number from 0 - 1
   }

+It is not possible to override a function with different parameters or return types.
+Every function needs a unique name from every function in the same script and every global function or variable.

 If you don't want to return anything, use ``void`` as the return type.
 This indicates that your function returns ``null``.